cemsaz/city-scapes-script/README.md

 ```

 packageID=1 will download the file gtFine_trainvaltest.zip <br />
-You can change it download another dataset. packageIDs map like this: <br /> <br />
+You can change it to download another package. packageIDs map like this: <br /> <br />
 1 -> gtFine_trainvaltest.zip (241MB) <br />
 2 -> gtCoarse.zip (1.3GB) <br />
 3 -> leftImg8bit_trainvaltest.zip (11GB) <br />